GENERAL INFORMATION

 PARK FILM

 Located at the far end of the Visitor Center is a small theater that is cordoned off from the main exhibit area.
 A 14-minute film called White House: Reflections From Within shows every twenty minutes.
-The film features Presidents Barack Obama, Jimmy Carter, Bill Clinton, George Bush Jr., Ronald Reagan, and a few First Ladies and other family members as they reminisce about their time in the White House.
+The film features Presidents Barack Obama, Jimmy Carter, Bill Clinton, George Bush Jr., Ronald Reagan, and a few first ladies and other family members as they reminisce about their time in the White House.
 There is no objectionable material, unless you can’t stand one of the above mentioned presidents.
 The film is suitable for all ages.

 In addition to the park film that is shown in the movie theater, a few video screens are built right into the exhibits.
 These show short presentations, often nothing more than photo montages.
-There is one screen that actually has a small bench for you to sit and watch the show.
+There is one screen that actually has a small bench for visitors to sit and watch the show.

 SCHEDULING YOUR TIME